arup-group/arc-components/CONTRIBUTING.md

 ### Infrastructure

-The **ARC** project infrastucture is spread across the following deployment nodes:
+The **ARC** project infrastructure is spread across the following deployment nodes:

 ```mermaid
 C4Deployment